Global Hybrid Cooperation: Partnership formed

+Vehicles introduced

+The two-mode hybrid system was introduced to the light-duty vehicle market as a drivetrain option for the 2008 model year Chevrolet Tahoe and GMC Yukon, with an observed improvement in fuel economy of 27–58% compared to a conventionally-powered equivalent.
+GM introduced the hybrid option for 2009 model year Chevrolet Silverado, GMC Sierra, and Cadillac Escalade.
+The largest improvement was in the EPA city rating.
+The dual-mode hybrid equipment added approximately 350 lb, but this increase was offset completely by lighter seats, wheels, and 12-volt battery; aluminum engine and body components; and eliminating the starter motor.
+It was equipped with a 6.0L LFA and LZ1 V-8 engines featuring Active Fuel Management, which was larger than the standard 5.3L LY5 base engine.

+The GM products were followed by a hybrid Dodge Durango and related Chrysler Aspen for the 2009 model year in late 2008; the 5.7L HEMI V-8 engine on these was equipped with a stop-start system to improve fuel economy.
+BMW and Mercedes introduced the X6 ActiveHybrid and ML450 Hybrid, respectively, in 2009, but these were discontinued in 2011.

+Dissolution
-On March 1, 2007, BMW and DaimlerChrysler announced that they were expanding their partnership and moving quickly to develop a mild hybrid module for rear wheel drive premium cars.
-They planned to roll out the new system within the next three years on BMW and Mercedes-Benz vehicles produced.
-In 2009 Mercedes released the S400 hybrid using a lithium ion battery.

-GM is not part of this expanded partnership, and has not announced plans to develop a hybrid RWD system for cars.
+Earlier, on March 1, 2007, BMW and DaimlerChrysler announced that they were entering a separate partnership to develop a mild hybrid module for rear wheel drive premium cars.
+They planned to roll out the new system within the next three years on BMW and Mercedes-Benz vehicles.
+GM did not participate in the new partnership, and did not announce plans to develop a similar hybrid RWD system for cars.

-It was reported in July 2009, however, that after the upcoming introductions of two-mode versions of the BMW X6 globally and the Mercedes-Benz M class only in the United States, the joint venture would be dissolved.
-Daimler indicated that it wants to avoid investing in aftersales and service for a vehicle which will only be produced in small quantities, and will instead concentrate on modular hybrid building blocks with scalable lithium-ion batteries, based on the hybrid drive developed for the S-class and 7 Series sedans in another joint venture with BMW and auto supplier Continental AG.
+In 2009 Mercedes released the S400 mild hybrid, using a lithium ion battery.
+It was reported in July 2009 that after the upcoming introductions of two-mode hybrid models of the BMW X6 (marketed globally) and the Mercedes-Benz M class (only in the United States), the two-mode hybrid joint venture would be dissolved.
+Daimler indicated that it wants to avoid investing in aftersales and service for a vehicle which will only be produced in small quantities, and will instead concentrate on modular hybrid building blocks with scalable lithium-ion batteries, based on the hybrid drive developed for the S-class and 7 Series sedans by the joint venture with BMW and auto supplier Continental AG.

+By 2014, the two-mode hybrid drivetrain was no longer offered on any light-duty vehicles.

 Technology

-The technology is referred to as "two-mode" hybrid transmission due to the ability to extend the abilities of both electrical and mechanical paths of power.
-The two modes of operation are: